Lyn has many passions and interests, one of which is cooking and finding the healthiest possible options for home-cooked

-An interesting salad is celeriac salad the real quick to make mayonnaise also in the book with mustard and lemon.
+An interesting salad is celeriac salad, and there is also a quick and easy mayonnaise with mustard and lemon.
 There is also a page dedicated to basic salad dressings.

 The mayonnaise is quick and easy to make and it will keep for up to a month.

 Hot Puddings and Cold Desserts

-At the start of the old fashioned hot puddings section, Mary wisely tells us that something else can be cooked for later in the week, whilst the oven is on.
+At the start of the old-fashioned hot puddings section, Mary wisely tells us that something else can be cooked for later in the week, whilst the oven is on.
 There are some great puddings here including her “my mother’s bread and butter pudding,” apple and almond dessert cake and almond bakewell tart, all tried, tested and very good.

 The cold desserts section begins with the advice that they should be made ahead and chilled really well for dinner parties.
 The great thing about these types of desserts is that they can be made well ahead of time, either in the morning or even the day before, freeing up the time to concentrate on the other courses and getting ready.

 Here she offers some of her versions of classics such as raspberry cream Pavlova, chocolate roulade, home-made ice creams, lemon cream, syllabubs and mousses, cream brulee, cheesecake and so on.

 The family cakes section is my go-to part in this book, and I constantly use these recipes or my own variations of them when I am baking.
 This area includes some great tray-bakes that are surprisingly easy to achieve, perfect for those school bake sales and a favorite of ours is the coffee fudge bars.
 Others here include all in one Victoria sponge, cherry cake, two choices of chocolate cake and carrot cake.

 The small teabreads, biscuits and scones nevertheless has some nice choices that are easy to produce.